 A virus is a self-replicating program that spreads by inserting copies of itself into other code or documents on your computer.
 Viruses can be caught from documents, attach themselves to emails and spread through networks.
 Viruses usually attempt to hide and disrupt your system as much as possible.

 VoIP lets you make phone calls using the Internet.
 Because all you pay for is your broadband connection (which you are probably paying for anyway), this can be a very cheap way to make long distance or local phone calls.
 All it requires is a broadband connection, microphone and headphones.
 Some VoIP technology even makes it possible to use your existing phone handsets to call via the Internet saving lots of money.
 The only limitation with VoIP is that it cannot make emergency calls and does not function in a power blackout.
 A common VoIP program is www.skype.com.

 As Microsoft becomes aware of new vulnerabilities in Windows they release pieces of software called Updates that remove the vulnerabilities that your computer was previously exposed to.
 Windows Update – available at http://windowsupdate.microsoft.com/ – should be run at least once a month.
 If this is not done, your computer could be vulnerable to attack from hackers or virus infection, despite the presence of a virus detection program.

-A network is two or more computers that are connected which allows for things like sharing files, printers or Internet connections.
+A network is two or more computers that are connected which allows for things to interact with sharing files, printers or Internet connections.
 A wireless network simply uses high-frequency radio waves rather than cables to make the connections.
 This can be helpful in cases where wiring may be difficult, and also gives you the freedom to be online from just about anywhere in your home.

-We have tried to list the most common technician terms for you.
-For a complete listing of hundreds technical terms for your Equipment go to http://www.techterms.com/
+Above here is the most common technical terms we listed for you.
+To view a complete listing of technical terms for your equipment – please visit http://www.techterms.com/